gcc-x-csd/GCCxCSD/README.md

 🌟 An about page that delves deep into the history, mission, and vision of the esteemed department.

-🌟 An alumni page where knowledge meets nostalgia, fostering mentorship and networking among current and former students.
+🌟 A community page where knowledge meets nostalgia, fostering mentorship and networking among current and former students.

 🌟 A captivating blog page that shares tales of the department and industry's wonders and discoveries.